GentlemansKiller/old-world-tasks-info/electronics.md

 ## Video
 * Look for more tube TVs.
 Analog TVs.
 Maybe try to find a nice 1960s black and white TV as well.
 The older the better.
 Collect as many as possible
 * Tube computer monitors.
-For Windows98 dekstop project as well.
+For Windows98 desktop project as well.
 Preferably ones from before the year 2000

 ## Computer Projects
 * Old Desktop designed to run with windows 98